absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

-  --port          Port to use to serve the application.                                         [string] [default: 8080] --daemon        Use a daemon to automatically restart the serve process when a file has changed.             [boolean] --silent        Silently run the process without any console output.                                         [boolean] --start-silent  Silently start the process, but still output data in the console afterwards.                 [boolean]
+  --port          Port to use to serve the application.                                         [string] [default: 8080] --daemon        Use a daemon to automatically restart the serve process when a file has changed.             [boolean] --silent        Silently run the process without any console output.                                         [boolean] --start-silent  Silently start the process, but still output data in the console afterward.                  [boolean]
 ```